Lav Diaz: Career

 His 2013 film Norte, the End of History was screened in the Un Certain Regard section of the 66th Cannes Film Festival.
 He received the Golden Leopard at the 2014 Locarno International Film Festival for From What Is Before.
 At the 2016 Berlin International Film Festival, his film A Lullaby to the Sorrowful Mystery was awarded the Silver Bear Alfred Bauer Prize.
 In the same year, he also received the Golden Lion at the 73rd Venice International Film Festival for The Woman Who Left.

 Diaz has made crime stories, ghost stories and a musical.
-On the topic of genre Diaz has said, "It’s nice to dwell on genres because there are formulas there and you can work with them.
-But at the same time you’re free to break them."
+On the topic of genre Diaz has said, "It's nice to dwell on genres because there are formulas there and you can work with them.
+But at the same time you're free to break them."

 He is a recipient of the Guggenheim Fellowship in 2010, the Prince Claus Award of the Netherlands in 2014 and The Radcliffe Fellowship of Harvard University, 2016–2017.

 Diaz was invited by the Academy of Motion Picture Arts and Sciences to join as a member in July 2017.

 Diaz presented his film, Essential Truths of the Lake, a sequel to When the Waves Are Gone, at the 2023 Locarno Film Festival out of competition.
 Diaz's film, Phantosmia, premiered as an out-of-competition entry in the 81st Venice International Film Festival, his 8th film for the festival.
-He mostly recently premiered his film Magellan starring Gael García Bernal at 2025 Cannes Film Festival out of competition.
+In 2025, he premiered his film Magellan, starring Gael García Bernal, at 2025 Cannes Film Festival out of competition.
 The film was selected as the Philippines' submission for the 98th Academy Awards in the best international feature film category.

-Uniquely, he made his acting debut in an upcoming psychological horror film The Sacrifice along with cast Lovi Poe, Timothy Granaderos and Enchong Dee.
+Diaz has also appeared in several films, such as Raymond Red's Himpapawid (2009), Sigrid Andrea Bernardo's Lorna (2014), and Khavn's Makamisa: Phantasm of Revenge (2024).
+He is set to star on Prime Cruz's upcoming psychological horror film The Sacrifice alongside Lovi Poe, Timothy Granaderos and Enchong Dee.

 Political views

+Similar to his father, Diaz is a socialist, having expressed admiration for Filipino revolutionaries such as New People's Army leaders Bernabe "Kumander Dante" Buscayno and Gregorio "Ka Roger" Rosal.
+He has described himself as a "Malay" instead of a Filipino (although he shared in an interview that "Maybe I'm just rhetorical about it"), and wishes to deemphasize national borders in his filmmaking ("I'm branding it as Malay cinema, but it's just about cinema.").
+Diaz stated that he holds a fatalistic view of life.

 In December 2023, alongside 50 other filmmakers, Diaz signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.